-Carl Moellenberg is a seven-time Tony award winner and an active, respected producer on Broadway.
-His Tony awards were for Spring Awakening (Best Musical in 2007), Hair (Best Musical Revival in 2009), War Horse (Best Play in 2011), Death of a Salesman (Best Play Revival in 2012), Pippin (Best Musical Revival in 2013), All The Way (2014 Best Play), and The Curious Incident of the Dog in the Night-Time (2015 Best Play), and Dear Evan Hansen (Best Musical in 2017), Angels in America (Best Play Revival in 2018), The Band's Visit (Best Musical in 2018).
+Carl Moellenberg is an eight-time Tony award winner and an active, respected producer on Broadway.
+His Tony awards were for Spring Awakening (Best Musical in 2007), Hair (Best Musical Revival in 2009), War Horse (Best Play in 2011), Death of a Salesman (Best Play Revival in 2012), Pippin (Best Musical Revival in 2013), All The Way (2014 Best Play), The Curious Incident of the Dog in the Night-Time (2015 Best Play), and Dear Evan Hansen (Best Musical in 2017), Angels in America (Best Play Revival in 2018), The Band's Visit (Best Musical in 2018).

 He has also received Tony nominations for American Idiot (2010 Best Musical), Lend Me a Tenor (2010 Best Play Revival), Mary Stuart (2009 Best Play Revival), The Motherf**ker with the Hat (2011 Best Play), Catch Me If You Can (2011 Best Musical), The Best Man (2012 Best Play Revival), Evita (2012 Best Musical Revival), Orphans (2013 Best Play Revival), Cinderella (2013 Best Musical Revival), The Trip to Bountiful (2013 Best Play Revival), An American in Paris (2015 Best Musical), Wolf Hall (2015 Best Play), You Can’t Take It With You (2015 Best Play Revival), Eclipsed (2016 Best Play), and Carousel (2018 Best Musical Revival).